cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Blinding Considerations {#blind-considerations}

-This document makes use of two types of blinding variants: multiplicative and additive.
-The advantage of additive blinding is that it allows the client to pre-process tables of blinded scalar multiplications for the group generator and server public key.
-This can provide a computational efficiency advantage (due to the fact that a fixed-base multiplication can be calculated faster than a variable-base multiplication).
-Pre-processing also reduces the amount of computation that needs to be done in the online exchange.
+This document makes use of one types of blinding variants: multiplicative.
 However, the choice of blinding mechanism has security implications. {{JKX21}}
-analyze the security properties of both blinding mechanisms used in this document.
+analyze the security properties of different blinding mechanisms.
 The results can be summarized as follows:

 - Multiplicative blinding is safe for all applications.
 - Additive blinding is possibly unsafe, unless one of the following conditions